10 Types of Data Analytics Charts + Data Visualization Examples

 • Laying out your marketing funnel to check how each stage is performing.

-• Representing the stages of your sales pipeline and see how your leads have progressed through it.
+• Representing the stages of your sales process and seeing how your leads have progressed through it.

 • Displaying the conversion funnel across multiple channels.

-• Visualizing how users progress through the user journey, spot points of friction, and optimize the customer experience.
+• Visualizing how users progress through the user journey, spotting friction points, and optimizing the customer experience.

 Funnel chart example